Biden to warn US companies of risks of operating in Hong Kong - Financial Times

 The Biden administration will this week warn U.S. companies of the increasing risks of operating in Hong Kong as China asserts greater control over the financial hub, the Financial Times reported on Tuesday.

-REUTERS: The Biden administration will this week warn U.S. companies of the increasing risks of operating in Hong Kong as China asserts greater control over the financial hub, the Financial Times reported on Tuesday.
+REUTERS: The U.S. government will this week warn companies of increasing risks of operating in Hong Kong and also update a previously issued warning on Xinjiang, the Financial Times reported on Tuesday.

+The report said that U.S. companies face threats including the Chinese government's ability to gain access to data that foreign companies store in Hong Kong.